tdt/docs/app/controllers/docs/4.0/input.md

     $ cd workbench
     $ git clone git@github.com:tdt/input.git

+After that install the necessary dependencies for the input package by going to the workbench input package and running the composer install command:

+    $ cd workbench/input
+    $ composer install

+Now that the dependencies have been installed, we have to inform the autoloader that new classes have been added, this is done using artisan located in the root directory:

+    $ cd ../.. (go to the root again)
+    $ php artisan dump-autoload

-In order to migrate the workbench package (given that the directory in which input is cloned into is called input), execute the following command:
+In order to migrate the workbench package execute the following command:

     $ php artisan migrate --bench=input